MatthewLJensen/kafka-visualization/README.md

 # The Kafka visualizer to rule them all.

-### Intuitive Kafka Data Stream Integrity Visualization
+### Real-Time Visualization of Kafka Data Stream Integrity
 By Matthew Jensen & Miro Manestar

 ## Overview